-2.3 Selection of Sources of Evidence
+2.4 Selection of Sources of Evidence

-This study used a single screening process because it differs from most scoping reviews.
-It only requires an exercise test with BBB gas exchange data collection rather than a more complex assessment of the overall methodology and intervention.
+This study used a single screening process, requring only BBB gas exchange data collection with exercise.
+The corresponding PRISMA flow diagram was created using the PRISMA2020 R package [36].

-2.3.1 Text Analysis and Screening
+2.4.1 Text Analysis & Screening

 Despite database search filters, we screened additional non-English, non-human, and non-original articles such as reviews, meta-analyses, and protocol registrations, in addition to case studies.
-We manually analyzed a subset of articles to help build machine learning (ML) classifiers and construct RegExs described below.
-These ML classifiers and RegExs helped identify ineligible articles.
+We manually analyzed a subset of articles to help build machine learning (ML) classifiers and construct regular expressions (RegExs) described below.
+Regular expressions identify specific text sequences.
+A familiar RegEx example is searching a document using cmd/ctrl+F. These ML classifiers and RegExs helped identify ineligible articles.
 This computerized screening required converting full-text PDF and EPUB documents into plain text files.
 Plain text files were normalized by transforming text to lowercase, removing hyphenations and extra whitespace, and correcting some plain text conversion-induced errors.

-Following the normalization, we identified and removed articles that failed to correctly convert into text format, spotted non-English articles using the fasttext Python module [31] and employed a random forest classifier from the sklearn Python package [32] to detect ineligible articles based on our criteria.
-We manually reviewed potentially ineligible articles flagged by the ML classifierai.
+Following the normalization, we identified and removed articles that failed to correctly convert into text format, spotted non-English articles using the fasttext Python module [37] and employed a random forest classifier from the sklearn Python package [38] to detect ineligible articles based on our criteria.
+See the supplemental methods for additional ML model details.

 Next, we identified BBB articles using RegExs.
 Articles were considered BBB articles if their text contained variations of the phrase “breath-by-breath”, or if their text included the make or model of a known BBB analyzer.
 Breath-by-breath brands and analyzers we included were Oxycon and Carefusion brands, Medgraphics Ultima, CPX, CCM, and CardiO2 models, Sensormedics Encore and 2900 models, Cosmed quark, k4, and k5 models, and the Minato RM-200, AE-280S, AE-300S, and AE-310S models.
-In total, we identified 8,417 articles.
+Some metabolic carts have both BBB and mixing chamber modes.
+If not described we assumed the data was collected BBB.
+In total, we identified 8,412 articles.

 Within this subset, we performed a similar RegEx search for studies that documented using Douglas Bags or mixing chambers and excluded those articles.
 The full details are described in the “data charting process” section.